RowwYourBoat/ElytraMayhem/README.md

 Up to 50 (default: 10) loot chests will spawn within the world border with randomly generated loot.

 ### Special Occurrences
-There is a 10% chance that a random event will take place (Double HP, Thunder).
+There is a 10% chance that a random event will take place (Double/Half HP, Thunder, OP Loot, Slow Falling, Only Crossbow).
 This may be turned off if you wish!

 ### Battle Royale Mode
 If Battle Royale Mode is on (default: off), the border will shrink slowly towards the middle of the battle area, until it reaches a size of one.
 You're able to configure the size of the border and the speed of which it shrinks.